IsaacCavallaro/course_work/Term 1/Week 5/pseudocode/pseudocode.md

 - We write pseudocode  to design an algorithm.

-- In tougher words, we use pseudocode to design a solution to a problem.
+- In other words, we use pseudocode to design a solution to a problem.

-- For this reason used one code is usually written before any actually computer code it written.
+- For this reason, pseudocode is usually written before any actually computer code it written.

-- You may even think of it a s kind of a simple prototype of the final product.
+- You may even think of it as kind of a simple prototype of the final product.

 # Who is pseudocode for?

--  first we are writing it for ourselves.
+-  First we are writing it for ourselves.

-- Pseudocode code is often our first tool when we are solving a problem
+- Pseudocode code is often our first tool when we are solving a problem.

 - Pseudocode  is a fundamental part of your programming process.

-- We also write pseudocode for others
+- We also write pseudocode for others.

 - Pseudocode is often shared with a team or required by a client before any actual coding work can begin.